 One of the worst nightmares for every parent is to send their child off to school only to see them struck down on their way to catch the bus.
 Winston-Salem resident, Rachael Izquierdo, would say she came too close to witnessing that nightmare when her daughter was forced to jump onto the school bus, narrowly avoiding a truck speeding past the stopped bus with its lights flashing.

 “I ran down with my arms waving!” she exclaimed as she relived the chilling events for WFMY News 2.
 “I’m yelling at the guy, ‘hey stop there’s a bus there’s a bus!’”

-It is illegal to pass a stopped school bus with flashing red lights.
+It is illegal to pass a stopped school bus with flashing red lights, and failing to stop for a school bus can have devastating consequences.
 The risks that come with this act are insurmountable, and yet hundreds of thousands of drivers continue to choose their own agendas over the safety of children trying to get to school.
 As Winston-Salem car accident lawyers, we care deeply about the safety of residents in our community.
 We believe our neighbors should be aware of this unacceptable issue plaguing our roadways.

 Violators Are Being Counted

 The illegal act of passing a school bus while its lights are flashing is commonly known as a stop-arm violation due to the stop-sign shaped arm that is extended from the bus signaling drivers to stop.
 Every year, the National Association of State Directors of Pupil Transportation Services requests schools all over the nation to observe and report all stop-arm violations witnessed in a single day.
 The reports are then compiled and studied to monitor patterns of violations and behaviors.